ek0212/chrome-extension-submission-form-agent/README.md

-# Semantic Kernel Python LangChain Agent Flow
+# Chrome Extension Analyzer Agent Flow

-This project demonstrates a two-step agent flow using Azure OpenAI's ChatCompletions API.
-It features a set of agents that analyze Chrome Extensions and help prepare them for submission to the Chrome Web Store.
+This project demonstrates a multi-agent workflow using Azure OpenAI's ChatCompletions API.
+It features a set of specialized agents that analyze Chrome Extensions and help prepare them for submission to the Chrome Web Store.

 ## Features